 Why Do We Need To Test?

-Consider the image below, which was taken from a groundbreaking study on individualized blood glucose responses to different foods:
+Consider the image below on individualized blood glucose responses to different foods:

 Two individuals had completely opposite blood sugar responses to the exact same foods (bananas and cookies in this case).
 How is this possible?
 The glycemic index tells us the blood sugar effects of a banana should be relatively consistent across individuals.
 The American Diabetes Association says we should be able to predict glucose response based on the carbohydrate content of the food in question.
 This doesn’t jive with the hard data from the study referenced above.
 Clearly there is more to the story here!

 Turns out that our own unique post-prandial (i.e. after consuming food) glucose response (PPGR) to a given food is highly individualized and driven by many factors including age, genetics, level of physical activity, body composition (lean mass, fat mass etc.), stress, sleep and even the composition of our gut bacteria!
 This makes the process of learning which foods are best for our own unique body seem like a very complex equation!

 Despite this seeming complexity, there are some very simple tools we can use to study our own glucose responses and become educated and empowered to choose foods (and meals) that are optimal for our own health.

 The Carb Tolerance Test

 Perhaps you’ve been to the doctor and taken the “Oral Glucose Tolerance Test” where you consumed a beverage containing a predefined amount of sugar and then took several blood sugar readings at defined intervals.
 Helpful from a diagnostic perspective but not very insightful for understanding the effects of the foods and meals we eat on a day-to-day basis.